 All mobile app for iOS users now have the ability to design with video clips and to use video in their designs.

-Open the PicMonkey app and choose a video to edit from the home screen.
+Open the PicMonkey app and choose a video to edit from the home screen (allow access to your phone's camera in order to use your own video).

 3. Add text and graphics to your video, or draw on top of your clip.